If you are interested in the truth, then I hope you will join me as we seek to discern it.

 But my favorite medium for communicating the truth is fiction.
 Truth wrapped in fiction has the power to engage the reader’s mind, heart and spirit.
 So it has the power to transform.
-For example, I wrote On The Edge twenty years ago, but current readers say that the book has changed their lives.
+For example, I wrote On The Edge thirty years ago, but current readers say that the book has changed their lives.
 Obviously there is more at work than my own writing.

 From that process have come three novels and an anthology of short stories, including the newest geo-political thriller, Enemy In The Room.
 I hope that you enjoy them.

 If you would like to know more about my background, experiences, and faith journey, please read on.